IBM-Cloud/docs/services/ContinuousDelivery/upgrade_projects.md

     - If a user is not a member of the org that the toolchain belongs to, add them to the org from the Manage Organizations page.
       For more information about managing organizations, see [Managing organizations and spaces ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/admin/orgs_spaces.html#orgsspacesusers){:new_window}.

 3. Use the tools from your toolchain instead of the tools from your {{site.data.keyword.jazzhub_short}} project.
 For example, to edit code from a browser, use the Web IDE from your toolchain.

+4. When your toolchain is set up and you have started to use it, consider taking all or any of these steps to ensure that no one uses your project:
+    - Add a suffix to your project name to indicate that it must not be used.
+You might add `_DO_NOT_USE` to the end of the project name.
+    - Update the project's description to mention that it is no longer used, and add a pointer to the toolchain.
+    - Remove the members from the project.
+    - When you no longer need the project, delete it.

 ## Troubleshooting
 {: #upgrade_troubleshoot}